schneems/rust_macro_tutorial/docs/container_attribute_first.md

 %>
 ```

-Verify they work, and now you shouldn't see any warnings:
+Verify they work:

 ```
-:::>> $ cargo test
+:::>- $ cargo test
-:::-- $ cargo clippy
 ```

 Now let's wire it up.
 Start of by adding a place to store our attribute on the container.
 Replace this code: